caitlinstanton/Interactive-Lab-Hub/Lab 3/README.md

 ## Serving Pages

-In Lab 1 we served a webpage with flask.
+In Lab 1 we served a web page with flask.
 In this lab you may find it useful to serve a webpage for the controller on a remote device.
-Here is a simple example of a webserver.
+Here is a simple example of a web server.

 ```
 pi@ixe00:~/$ python server.py